ainulakif/website/README.md

 - Enabled [Web Analytics](https://vercel.com/docs/analytics/quickstart) in Vercel.
 - Implemented JsonLd into the head element.
-- Create a 404 landing page.
+- Created a 404 landing page.
-- Provide fallback title to children for SEO on each document.
+- Provided fallback title to children for SEO on each document.

 #### Changed

 - Updated static metadata configuration.
-- Modify TODO with signin condition.
+- Modified TODO with signin condition.

 ### [1.4.10] - 2024-02-13

 #### Added

 - To-do list
-  - Showcase mongodb usecase as public.
+  - Showcased mongodb usecase as public.

 #### Changed